sana-rekbi/ML_project/README.md

 uvicorn main:app --reload
 ```

-### Expose the local server using ngrok (for HTTPS)
+### Exposing the Local Server using ngrok (for HTTPS)
 - Download [ngrok](https://ngrok.com/download) and extract it.
 - Run the following command:
 ```bash
 ngrok http 8000
 ```
-Use the HTTPS URL provided by ngrok to integrate with Dialogflow.
+The HTTPS URL provided by ngrok can be used to integrate with Dialogflow.

 ## 💡 Dialogflow Setup